paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 - There is no way to verify that enhanced‑monitoring objectives were achieved.
 - Oversight bodies cannot assess whether provisional‑approval conditions were systematically monitored and enforced.

-### From "Molecule to Market" to Enhanced Safety Monitoring: The Teaching-Practice Gap

-In October 2021, at the peak of provisional approval rollout, senior TGA officials taught Master of Pharmacy students at University of Technology Sydney about COVID-19 vaccine safety monitoring. *(See [TGA teaching materials](./reference-documents/#tga-pharmacovigilance-teaching-materials-october-2021-evidence-of-a-gap-between-promise-and-practice))*

-What they showed:
-- Slide 22: Routine PV infrastructure (AEMS, DAEN, daily/weekly analysis, workflow database)
-- Slide 23: Safety Plan referenced with aspirational strategies
-- Slide 24: Weekly COVID-19 safety reports

-What was absent: Operational mechanisms distinguishing COVID-19 monitoring from routine systems.
-No AusVaxSafety integration, no Plan's 17 strategies, no governance structures, no performance metrics—despite technical training for professionals.

-Four years later (October 2025), Senate testimony described the Plan as managed through "day-to-day processes" with no systematic tracking.
-OAIC searches found no Plan-specific implementation or governance records.

-The gap: Teaching materials showed routine pharmacovigilance with Safety Plan referenced aspirationally.
-Neither teaching materials nor FOI/OAIC processes produced evidence (workplans, governance minutes, KPI tracking, integration records) demonstrating enhanced monitoring existed as a distinct framework—despite being a regulatory condition and expectation of provisional approval.
-​

 ## Public Communications vs Policy Commitments